annagornyitzki/annagornyitzki/README.md

 ### Hi, I'm Anna!

-🎓 Expected Statistics and Data Science B.S.
-Degree from UC Santa Barbara in June 2026
+🎓 Bachelor of Science in Statistics and Data Science, expected June 2026, University of California, Santa Barbara